rrhew/rhew-lab/content/authors/mnicholson/_index.md

 - Undergraduate
 ---

-Metta joined the Atmospheric Biogeochemistry lab as part of the URAP Program, and followed up as a Haas scholar for her senior honors thesis research.
+Metta joined the Atmospheric Biogeochemistry lab in the Fall of 2019 as part of the URAP Program, and followed up as a Haas scholar for her senior honors thesis research.
+Her senior thesis, "Analyzing methane emissions from a restored bay area wetland", was conducted amidst the challenges of the pandemic.
+For this research, she collected soil cores at the Sherman Island restored wetland and conducted core incubations in the laboratory to measure fluxes of methand and carbon dioxide.